Economics Summer School (In-Person)

 John Maynard Keynes

 Whether we seek understanding and control over our everyday experiences, or a framework to analyse the causes and consequences of major geopolitical events, economics often holds the key.
-Indeed, economic literacy is increasingly a prerequisite for being taken seriously in almost any field of work or study.
+A solid grasp of economics is an invaluable tool – whether analyzing global trends, shaping public policy, or making informed personal and professional decisions.

-For 2024, the in-person Summer School will look at a variety of essential topics, from sustainable development to crisis management, examining both theory and policy.
+In 2025, the Summer School will tackle key economic challenges, from sustainable development to crisis management, combining theoretical analysis with practical policy discussions.
 The emphasis throughout will be on active and critical engagement with the material, so come prepared to have your say!

 See a more detailed outline for this course.

-The Summer School is ideal for any student considering a degree in economics or a related discipline, a career in finance, or who would like to understand more about the powerful economic forces which drive the world around them.
+The Economics Summer School is perfect for students exploring a degree in economics or related fields, those considering careers in finance, policy, or business, or anyone eager to understand the economic forces shaping our world.

 ‘The Economics Summer School is incredibly useful if you’re looking to study the subject in any form at university – regardless of whether you have prior knowledge of economics, this school will further your interest in all areas of modern economics as well as introducing students to new, different, exciting concepts.
 And Debate Chamber do a brilliant job of managing it.
 Highly recommended.’